omgnetwork/plasma-contracts/README.md

-# Plasma MVP
+# Plasma MVP Contracts

-This is a research implementation of [Minimal Viable Plasma](https://ethresear.ch/t/minimal-viable-plasma/426).
+This is a research implementation of the root chain contracts for [Minimal Viable Plasma](https://ethresear.ch/t/minimal-viable-plasma/426).

 ## Getting Started